Nicolas Durand de Villegagnon: France Antarctique

 Villegagnon became an important historical figure in the attempt for king Henry II to build a "France Antarctique", by invading present-day Rio de Janeiro, Brazil in 1555 with a fleet of two ships and 600 soldiers and colonists, mainly French Huguenots and Swiss Calvinists who sought to escape Catholic persecution in Europe.
 A disagreement over Eucharistic theology soon caused Villegagnon and the Calvinists to quarrel.
 Villegagnon eventually expelled those who held to Calvin's view of the Eucharist from his fortified island.

 Villegagnon's initial plan was to help the Huguenots establish a colony in the New World.
-He wanted also to secure a permanent base in Brazil in order to exploit brazil wood, then a very valuable source of red dye and hardwood for construction (which gave the name to what was to become Brazil), and to explore precious metals and stones, which the Europeans believed to exist in abundance in the land.
+He wanted also to secure a permanent base in Brazil in order to exploit brazil wood, then a very valuable source of red dye and hardwood for construction (which gave the name to what was to become Brazil), and to explore for precious metals and gem stones, which the Europeans believed to exist in abundance in the land.

 After a number of battles against the Portuguese, the French colonists were defeated by Estácio de Sá, a nephew of the third Portuguese Governor-General of Brazil, Mem de Sá, on 15–16 March 1558.